Sick Day Guidance for Type 1 Diabetes

 Severe illness

 This is where your blood glucose is raised, and ketones are positive in your blood or urine.
-Your raised blood glucose may also be caused by missed insulin injections.
+A raised blood glucose can also be caused by missed insulin injections.

 Remember that testing positive for ketones is a sign that you are low on insulin and if not treated can develop into diabetic ketoacidosis (DKA).
 If your blood ketones are above 0.6 mmol/L or urine ketones are above "+" and you have any of the following symptoms: